sai-ydev/mighty_iot/index.md

 If there are problems reading the temperature from the sensor, check your connections and ensure that there is a pull-up resistor on the data pin.

 According to the micropython documentation, the script `main.py` is executed right after the board finishes booting up.
-So, if we
+So, let's write a script that publishes the temperature and relative humidity value to a Google spreadsheet every 30 seconds.
 ```
 import dht
 import machine